-The Data Domain system generates warning messages as the file system approaches its maximum capacity.
+The Data Domain system generates warning messages as the file system reaches 90%, 95%, and 100% of capacity.
 The following information about data compression gives guidelines for disk use over time.

 The amount of disk space used over time by a Data Domain system depends on: